killmonger1f/WorldTimeapp/README.md

-# worldtimeapp
+# World Time app

-A new Flutter project.
+A new Flutter project using World Time API which displays time in the chosen location .

 ## Getting Started